 1. Mobile App Development

-- Explore courses on Certified Android and iOS App Development.
+- Look for courses in Certified Android Development or Certified iOS App Development.

-- Master HTML, CSS, JavaScript, and frameworks like Bootstrap.
+- You will want to learn how to code HTML, CSS, and JavaScript and any front-end frameworks like Bootstrap.

-- Learn server-side languages like PHP, Python, or Ruby.
+- Learning a server-side language like PHP, Python, or Ruby will also be a benefit.

 3. Artificial Intelligence (AI) and Machine Learning (ML)